bu-ist/responsive-framework/CONTRIBUTING.md

 ### `develop` Pull Request Process

-When the code in your feature branch is done and ready to be merged, a pull request to `develp` should be created.
+When the code in your feature branch is done and ready to be merged, a pull request to `develop` should be created.

 1. Ensure your local checkout of the repository is up to date.
 1. Check out the `develop` branch.